sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/ssh_key.md

-# SFTP - Using SSH key:
+# SFTP - Using SSH key
 In this tutorial we will show how to:

  - Unload a table from snowflake to sftp server.